Quantum theory of statistical radiation pressure in free space: Introduction

+In this paper, we present a complete quantum treatment of radiation pressure.
+We consider the interaction of an atom with quantized electromagnetic field and show that the initial state of the atom plays a vital role in deciding the sign of the radiation pressure evaluated statistically.
+There are quantum states where the emission or absorption statistically do not lead to any momentum transfer, but one can also identify class of states which do lead to a non-zero momentum transfer on the average.

+For an atom, the stimulated emission results in a force opposite to the direction of the emitted photon, i.e, negative radiation pressure, due to the recoil, whereas the absorption results in a pushing force in the direction of the absorbed photon.
+Therefore, for an ensemble of atoms, whether the emission or absorption process is dominant will decide the attractive/repulsive character of the net force.

-Interestingly, the presence of this new force is tied to the symmetry of the emission profile of the atom interacting with the electromagnetic field in a given quantum state.
-We illustrate that certain classes of quantum states, e.g., optical coherent state and Fock states, of electromagnetic field result in non-symmetric emission profile, thus leading to the non-zero net force.
-On the other hand, states leading to symmetric emission, such as thermal radiations, do not cause any net acceleration.
+We illustrate that certain classes of quantum states, e.g., optical coherent state and Fock states of electromagnetic field result in non-symmetric emission profile under dipole mediated quantum emissions, which do not cancel out over the full angular range, leading to a non-zero net force.
+On the other hand, field states leading to symmetric emission, such as thermal radiations, do not cause any net acceleration.
 Therefore, in vacuum state of the electromagnetic field, there is no velocity change of the atom.
 Thus, the emission profile provides a straightforward way of identifying quantum states of the field leading to zero and non-zero accelerations both~\cite{sonnleitner2017will,sonnleitner2018mass}.

+Additionally, the study of atomic transition probabilities and the momentum transfer to the atom due to its interaction with pulsed Fock and coherent states of light is useful as efficient energy transfer between the atomic and radiation degrees of freedom has wide applications in the realization of quantum networks~\cite{Kimble2008,Duan2010,Stobiska2009,Wang2011,Rag2017}.